About

 About me

 I am a Senior Researcher in Machine Learning at Microsoft Research Cambridge.
 Currently, I am primarily interested in (re)building statistical intution for modern ML methods and apparently elusive phenomena in deep learning – such as double descent and the surprisingly good performance of models that would appear to be heavily overfitted – as I strongly believe in the importance of demystification of the area.
 Most of my earlier research centered around how to best use ML to estimate personalized causal effects of treatments.
 Overall, I am broadly interested in many topics relating to causality, missing data, distribution shifts and (essentially) all of statistical machine learning.
 You can find a selection of my work under the Publications page or on my Google Scholar Profile.
-Please feel free to reach out in case you want to discuss with me!

 My professional background